-- The accounting process followed in Insurance companies. - The acquaint knowledge on inflation, form and investment accounting. - 3 To understand risk protection for Individuals and companies in Employee Stock Options.
+- 1 The accounting process followed in Insurance companies. - 2 The acquaint knowledge on inflation, farm and investment accounting. - 3 To understand risk protection for Individuals and companies in Employee Stock Options

 Course Outcomes: On successful completion of this course students shall be able to: